-Decarbonization requires upgrading everything that currently uses fossil fuels to be free from that dependence and a financial solution that is both fiscally sustainable and scalable.
+Decarbonization requires upgrading everything that currently uses fossil fuels to be free from that dependence, a financial solution that is both fiscally sustainable and scalable.
 Neither public funding nor self-finance solutions for building owners have yet met these criteria anywhere.

 The prevailing policies for building energy upgrades implicitly assume that owners will independently research the market to get the best pricing on equipment and labor, oversee quality installation, and pay the upfront costs out of pocket or secure personal loans.
 For decades, policy-makers have believed rebates, tax credits, and lower interest rates would motivate building owners to act.
 Yet, even with all those inducements, households that have access to cash or credit rarely choose energy upgrades when making home improvements.
 Their impact on the pace of building energy upgrades is vastly insufficient compared to the scale of the need.